How to dispose of a Christmas tree

 Need your city's January Christmas-tree pickup date?

-Real Christmas trees — city curbside pickup
+Real trees: city curbside pickup

-Real trees — county mulch drop-off
+Real trees: county mulch drop-off

-Real trees — community Boy Scout pickup
+Real trees: community Boy Scout pickup

-Real trees — fish habitat + wildlife programs
+Real trees: fish habitat and wildlife programs

 Artificial trees